 Verification of your origin of money is required in accordance with the Money Laundering Regulations.
 You should not be offended when you are asked to produce this as your lawyer will need to have this information on record.
 Your Pevensey conveyancing solicitor will require evidence of proof of funds prior to accepting any money from you into their client account and they will also ask further queries concerning the origin of funds.

-I have recentlybeen informed that Arc property Solicitors have been shut down.
-They carried out my conveyancing in Pevensey for a purchase of a leasehold flat 9 months ago.
-How can I be sure that my home is not still registered in the name of the former proprietor?
+I have todayfound out that Wolstenholmes have closed.
+They carried out my conveyancing in Pevensey for a purchase of a leasehold apartment 12 months ago.
+How can I check that my home is in my name in the name of the previous owner?

-The easiest way to check if the premises is in your name, you can make a search of the land registry (£3.00).
+The quickest method to see if the premises is in your name, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Pevensey conveyancing specialists.